Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G31UVKZQX/undersea-volcanic-eruption-the-straw-hats-in-turmoil">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GN7UNXM59/the-devil-of-ashinoko-skyline">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">As the crew plumb the depths of the sea in search of Luffy, Sanji and<br>Zoro, they encounter the terrifying and mysterious secrets of the deep, including an undersea volcano,<br>whose eruption almost spells "the end" for the Straw Hats as they continue on their<br>way to Fish-Man Island.</p>
+<p align="center">As the competitors enter their third and final lap, the rain starts to ease, but<br>the change in weather conditions brings with it something unexpected.</p>
 </td>
 </tr>
 </table>